About the conference

 The DTTG is pleased to announce the 12th Mid-European-Clay Conference (MECC 2026) to be held at ETH Zurich, Campus Zentral, from 06 to 11 September 2026.
 The conference will be organized by the DTTG and ETH Zurich under the auspices of Dr. Michael Plötze.

-More information regarding the conference and invited speakers, the organizing committee and the program will be provided here soon.
+More information regarding the conference and invited speakers, the organizing committee and the program can be found below soon.

 Follow us on LinkedIn to not miss any updates or deadlines.